siryacaiazza/emotion-detector/README.md

    - Click on the directory 🗂️ icon on the left.
    - Click on the first icon of the row below "File" (it looks like a paper sheet with and upwards arrow inside).
    - Load the .pth files from your computer (it might take a couple of minutes for them to load completely).
-3. ➡️ Run the code: the last cell will output something similar to <NgrokTunnel: "https://02a3543e7ceb.ngrok-free.app" -> "http://localhost:8501">, click on the first link, proceed to the website and you can use the app!
+3. ➡️ Run the code: the last cell will output something similar to <NgrokTunnel: "https://02a3543e7ceb.ngrok-free.app" -> "http://localhost:8501">, click on the first link, proceed to the website and you can use the app! \[NOTE: these links are not currently working, you must run the notebook to use the dashboard]